-As if the most recent hikes in theme-park tickets weren’t enough, the price for driving to the House of Mouse in 2018 just got a little more expensive.
+As if the most recent hikes in theme-park tickets weren’t enough, the price for driving to the House of Mouse just got a little more expensive.

 Recently, The Walt Disney World Resort has brought itself one step closer to its competitors with its decision to officially end complimentary parking for resort guests – there goes our happy thought!

 Up until now, on-site parking has been included with all overnight stays at Walt Disney World Resorts.
 Effective March 21, 2018, all guests reserving rooms on property will be subject to the following tiered overnight parking fees:

 Disney’s Pop Century Resort, Disney’s All Star Music, Movies & Sports Resorts, & Disney’s Art of Animation Resort

 - Moderate Resorts: $19.00

 Disney’s Port Orleans Riverside & French Quarter Resorts, Disney’s Coronado Springs Resort, & Disney’s Caribbean Beach Resort

 Disney’s Grand Floridian Resort, Disney’s Polynesian Resort, Disney’s Contemporary Resort, Disney’s Wilderness Lodge Resort, Disney’s Animal Kingdom Lodge Resort, Disney’s BoardWalk Resort, & Disney’s Yacht & Beach Club Resort